Prayers & Cares

 - Women's Cancer Support Group

 This group brings women together to share their questions, concerns, and praises concerning their journey with cancer.
-We get together Sept-May, 7-9 pm in room 111.
-For more information, contact Sharon White at firstname.lastname@example.org.
+We get together on the third Thursdays, Sept-May, 7-9 pm in room 111.
+For more information, contact Sharon White at email@example.com.

 - Single Souls: widow/ widower support group

 This widow/widower support group meets the 1st Friday of each month in room 121, located one floor down from the Main Entrance.
 The group is ongoing and open to all.

 We offer one-on-one counseling with a pastor of Trietsch for an open heart to listen and spiritual guidance.
 We are also happy to connect you with professional counselors based on your need.
 We've recently started hosting Kim Peterson and Clint Donaldson, Licensed Professional Counselors from The Center in our building.